A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Methodology

 Image class vector representations are built by aggregating and normalizing the activations of several images within a single vector, as depicted in Figure \ref{fig:process}.
 To study the information contained within the resultant vector-space we compute image class similarities through vector distance measures.
 We use the cosine similarity to build the distance matrix of the 1,000 classes, and use those distances for our vector-space evaluation (by comparing them with several distances based on WordNet) and analysis (by finding clusters of classes).
-Besides vector similarities, we also explore vector arithmetics.
-In the past, regularities of the form ``$a$ is to $a^*$ as $b$ is to $b^*$'' have been explored in the linguistic context.
-For the image domain we consider simpler relations of the form ``$a$ - $b$ $\simeq$ $c$''.
-We use the subtraction operator on image class vectors, combining it with the cosine similarity measure as the $\simeq$ operator (see \emph{Image Equations} section).
-Given two images, $i_1$ and $i_2$ and a feature $f$, the subtraction of $i_2$ from $i_1$ is defined as